Information note for National Human Rights Institutions

 - make an oral statement under all substantive agenda items of the Human Rights Council;

-- participate through video messages in the HRC plenary debates, including during the adoption of the outcome of the UPR of the country by the Council and the interactive dialogue following the presentation of a country mission report by a special procedures mandate holder;
+- participate through video messages in the HRC plenary debates, including during the adoption of the outcome of the UPR of the country by the Council, the interactive dialogue following the presentation of a country mission report by a special procedures mandate holder and panels or annual discussions;

 - submit documents, which will be issued with UN document symbol;